Fazestar01/Car-Price-Analysis/README.md

 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 ## Ethical considerations
-* The dataset is not sensitive information and thus does not require anonymisation or other ethical steps.
+* The dataset contains no sensitive information and thus does not require anonymisation or other ethical steps.

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.